-Ever wondered about the real difference between a silent partner vs investor?
-Although there is some overlap, a silent partner and an investor are two distinct entities.
-Keep on reading further to gain insight into what sets them apart.
+Have you ever wondered about the difference between a silent partner and an investor?
+While there is some overlap, these are two distinct entities.
+Continue reading to gain insight into what sets them apart.

 A silent partner is someone whose only role in a partnership is to provide funds to the company.
 They are rarely active in the everyday operations of the partnership and seldom attend any management meetings.
 As their responsibility is usually restricted to the monetary amount invested in the partnership, silent partners are sometimes referred to as limited partners.

-- Making business contacts to help the business grow
+- Make business contacts to help the business grow

-- And stepping in to mediate when a disagreement emerges among other partners
+- Step in to mediate when a disagreement arises among other partners

-Regardless of such requests, it is regarded as a background role that cedes responsibility to the general partner.
-This needs the silent partner to have complete faith in the general partner's capacity to expand the business.
-The silent partner may also need to guarantee that their management styles or business visions are complementary.
+However, regardless of such requests, the silent partner's role is considered to be in the background, with responsibility ceded to the general partner.
+Therefore, it is important for the silent partner to have complete faith in the general partner's capacity to expand the business.
+The silent partner may also need to ensure that their management styles or business visions are complementary.

 Silent partners are accountable for earnings and losses up to their ownership share.
 A partnership agreement properly documents each partner's profit and loss split.
 These shares are generally allocated based on the partner's ownership stake.
 For example, if a partner owns 12% of the firm, they will earn 12% of the profits and losses.

 An investor is someone who puts money into something, such as a business, in exchange for a financial return.
 The primary goal of any investor is to lower risk while maximizing profit.
 In contrast, a speculator is willing to invest in high-risk assets in the hopes of making a larger profit.
 There are several categories of investors.
 Some invest in startups with the hope of their success, known as venture capitalists or angel investors, while others invest money in a firm in return for a stake in the company.
 Some people invest in stocks in exchange for dividend payments.